UK Medical Leaders Warn Of real Risk Of Virus Second Wave - UrduPoint

 It was signed by 16 leading experts, including the heads of the Royal College of Surgeons, the Faculty of Public Health and the Royal College of Nursing.

-Prime minister Johnson on Tuesday announced what he called the beginning of the end of "national hibernation", allowing the reopening of large parts of the hospitality, culture and tourism sectors in England from July 4.

-That includes pubs, hotels, restaurants, museums and galleries.
-The two-metre social distancing rule, in place since March, was also relaxed to one metre, subject to measures such as the use of face coverings.
+Johnson relaxed a rule demanding people stay two metres apart to one metre, subject to measures such as the use of face coverings.

 The decision was seen as vital to large parts of the economy, which faces recession and large-scale job losses after more than three months of closure and stay-at-home restrictions.